Skip to main content

 Best for

-• Owners who enjoy training and interaction
+• Owners who enjoy training and regular interaction

-• Households wanting a lower-shedding dog
+• Households wanting a lower-shedding, long-lived companion

-• Families seeking an intelligent companion
+• Families seeking an intelligent, adaptable dog (size-dependent)

-• People willing to commit to grooming
+• People willing to commit to professional grooming and consistent engagement

 Not ideal for

-• Owners looking for minimal grooming
+• Owners looking for minimal grooming or a truly low-maintenance coat

-• Households wanting a low-interaction dog
+• Households wanting a low-interaction or independent dog

-• People unwilling to provide mental stimulation
+• People unable to provide consistent daily exercise and mental stimulation

 Temperament & personality